Norwich University of the Arts, UK

-In addition to leading a research unit and supervising dissertations for MA Creative Producing and MA Voice Studies, I have led workshops and discussions in my field of research at the Royal Central School of Speech and Drama, where I received an MFA with distinction.
+In addition to leading a research unit and supervising dissertations for MA/MFA Creative Producing and MA Voice Studies, I have led workshops and discussions in my field of research at the Royal Central School of Speech and Drama, where I received an MFA with distinction.

 For MA/MFA Advanced Theatre Practice students I've lectured on research methods and contexts, tutored MFA dissertations, and presented a seminar with Q&A on text-event philosophy.
 I led discussions about interrogating the relationship between text and authorship with BA Writing for Performance students, and I served as production manager and mentor for the BRINK Festival on the MA/MFA Performance Practice as Research.

 The Actors' Program: Auckland, NZ